 - 1/4 c brown rice flour

 If you prefer a store bought blend, I like King Arthur Flour All Purpose Gluten-Free flour the best.
 See the notes in the recipe for a super simple DIY gluten-free flour blend or my blog post on gluten-free flours

 Coconut milk – Be sure to use canned coconut milk and not light coconut milk.
 It is very different from the milk substitute coconut “beverage.”

-Chocolate Macaroons - Add 1/4 cup unsweetened cocoa powder, 2 tsps sugar (in addition to the ¼ cup) and 1 extra tablespoon coconut milk with the shredded coconut.
+Chocolate Macaroons – Add 1/4 cup unsweetened cocoa powder and 1 extra tablespoon coconut milk with the shredded coconut.

-Chocolate Dipped/Drizzled - Melt 1/2 c semisweet or bittersweet chocolate Either in the microwave or in a double boiler.
+Chocolate Dipped/Drizzled – Using the microwave oven, melt 1/2 c semisweet or bittersweet chocolate chips in a glass bowl.
+Heat for 30 seconds on high, stir.
+Heat another 20 seconds and stir until smooth.
 Dip the bottom of the of the cooled cookies and place on parchment to set.
 Or drizzle on top of the cooled cookies.